Getting to School

-VTA bus service to Gunn is expected to resume in August 2021.
+VTA bus service to Gunn resumed in August 2021.

 If you encounter problems on your school commute (like traffic violations, hazards, absent crossing guards, overgrown bushes blocking paths or visibility, or unsafe or broken infrastructure), please report them using PaloAlto311 on your smartphone or computer.
 Proper reporting and tracking of problems enables our city and school district to make our community safer.

 The Gunn Walk & Roll map shows suggested routes to school by foot or by bike from all directions.
 This map highlights information not on driving maps, including:

 - Lower traffic volume streets, off-road trails and paths